 Many countries of the world are planning to come up with vascular palm-based identity management solutions at international airports.
 Vascular biometrics can help in accurately identifying threats at airports to prevent them from moving across borders.

 What are the advantages of vascular biometric solutions?

-Vascular biometrics have distinct advantages over fingerprint biometrics due to the fact that veins are present below the skin whereas fingerprints are on skin surface.
+Vascular biometrics have distinct advantages over fingerprint biometrics.
+This is because veins are present below the skin whereas fingerprints are on the skin surface.
 Let us look at the kind of benefits vein-based recognition management provides –

 - Spoofing is near impossible – Vein patterns are present inside the skin.
 One cannot copy a vein print and present it to an infrared scanner in such a way that it is mistaken for live veins.
 In fact, few vascular scanning technologies have hemoglobin-based liveness detection.
 In such cases it practically impossible to spoof veins.
 Fingerprints, on the other hand, are more susceptible to spoofing.